Life Caged

 The Clock

-An exploratory project and introduction to our social issue, I had to design an analog clock that visually represented an aspect of the topic.
-I explored how I could visualize the exploitation of wildlife in entertainment, focusing on the abuse that many endure around the clock, as well as the shadowed side of life in captivity, removed from the vibrancy of life in the wild.
+An exploratory project and introduction to our social issue topic, I had to design an analog clock that visually represented an aspect of the topic and included a single-word description presenting further insight.
+I explored how I could visualize the exploitation of wildlife in entertainment, focusing on the abuse that many endure around the clock.

 The Red Square at ASU